 Your Divorcing Spouse’s Mindset Must Also Be Cooperative

 A very important point to be made about collaborative divorce is that if you are not both fully on board, moving directly toward litigation is likely the most efficient and effective path forward.

 If your spouse is more interested in sabotaging the process than in digging deep and achieving a collaborative divorce, you should not feel pressured to give it a try anyway.
 If your soon-to-be ex wants to make your divorce contentious, nothing you do is likely to snap him or her out of it, and cutting out the additional step of a collaborative divorce is likely in your best interest.

 The benefits of a collaborative divorce can be immense.

-While the collaborative divorce process is not an abbreviated process, you can schedule the joint meetings between yourselves – with no need to fight for a spot on the court’s overcrowded docket.
-Further, when you are motivated to get the job done, you might be surprised by how effectively and efficiently you move through the collaborative process.
+While the collaborative divorce process is not an abbreviated process, you can schedule the joint meetings between yourselves—with no need to fight for a spot on the court’s overcrowded docket.
+Further, when you are motivated to get the job done, you might be surprised by how effectively and efficiently you move through the collaborative divorce process.

 Divorce is hard on everyone, but if you and your divorcing spouse are at each other’s throats, your kids could be paying the steepest price.
-Committing to collaborate with your spouse throughout the divorce process is one of the best ways to help protect your children during this difficult transition.
+Committing to collaborate with your spouse is one of the best ways to help protect your children during divorce.

 Seek the Professional Legal Guidance of an Experienced Killeen Collaborative Divorce Attorney Today

-Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a compassionate, collaborative divorce attorney who has the experience and legal savvy to help you obtain a collaborative divorce that works for you and that helps protect your children.
-To learn more, please do not wait to contact or call us at 254-501-4040 today.
+Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a compassionate collaborative divorce attorney who has the experience and legal savvy to help you obtain a collaborative divorce that works for you and that helps protect your children.
+To learn more, please do not wait to contact us online or call us at (254) 781-4222 today.